lasseignelab/230227_EJ_MouseBrainIsoDiv/README.md

 DTU analysis across sexes within brain regions.
 This script depends on scripts 01-03.
 Run this in the github.1.2 docker.
 Takes about 20 minutes to run (I think).

+*Script 08: dtu_analyses/dtu_neuro_diseases.R* - This script is for
+comparing brain-region-specific DTU genes to known Alzheimer’s disease, psychiatric disorder, and CPAM case genes.
+It is dependent on scripts 01 - 06.
+It takes 4 minutes to run.

 ## Authors